1886–87 St. Mary's Y.M.A. season: Venue

 The club played their "home" games on Southampton Common although a practice match on 2 October 1886 was played in the grounds of the Deanery, opposite St.Mary's Church.
 This is the only match known to have been played by the club in the parish of St. Mary's.

 Matches

 The club played 13 known friendly games of which nine were won and two were lost.
 Two matches were played against Handel College producing the biggest victories of 4–0 and 5–1.
 The most difficult opposition were Bannister Court, who inflicted one of the two defeats, and Southampton Harriers, who defeated the Y.M.A.
 2–0 in the final match of the season, after two previous draws.
 Other matches were played where the results have been lost, including matches at Cowes and Winchester.

-In the summary of the season, the St. Mary's Parish News claimed that the football club were "winning golden opinions throughgout the town and neighbourhood (for being) victorious all along the line."
+In the summary of the season, the St. Mary's Parish News claimed that the football club were "winning golden opinions throughout the town and neighbourhood (for being) victorious all along the line."